A Treatise on Differential Geometry and its role in Relativity Theory: Einstein Equations on hypersurface

-This is Codazzi equation.\\\\ {\bf Note:} Gauss-Codazzi equations express some components of the curvature tensor of the manifold in terms of the intrinsic and extrinsic curvatures of the hypersurface.
-However, there are other components of the manifold curvature tensor\,(for example $R_{\mu \alpha \beta \gamma}\,n^{\mu}e_{a}^{\alpha}n^{\nu}e_{b}^{\beta}$) which cannot be expressed only by the first and second fundamental forms of the hypersurface.\\\\
+{\bf Note:} Gauss-Codazzi equations express some components of the curvature tensor of the manifold in terms of the intrinsic and extrinsic curvatures of the hypersurface.
+However, there are other components of the manifold curvature tensor\,(for example $R_{\mu \alpha \beta \gamma}\,n^{\mu}e_{a}^{\alpha}n^{\nu}e_{b}^{\beta}$) which cannot be expressed only by the first and second fundamental forms of the hypersurface.\\